Gold-Nano Blog / Gold Nanoparticle and Rapid Result Covid19 Tests

 McKelvey School of Engineering at Washington University in St. Louis has received Federal Funding to develop a Rapid Result COVID-19 test.

-The researchers in this study are using a form of Surface Plasmon Resonance to detect SARS-CoV-2, the virus that causes COVID-19.
+The researchers in this study use a form of Surface Plasmon Resonance to detect SARS-CoV-2, the virus that causes COVID-19.

 Their tests, which are called "plasmonic-fluor," use light focused on gold nanoparticle fluorescent biosensors that glow at a very high frequency to indicate that SARS-CoV-2 is present.

-At the bottom of the article (below), it states the technology is licensed to Auragent Bioscience, and that company is working on bringing 'plasmonic-fluors' COVID-19 testing to the market.
+At the bottom of the article (below), it states the technology is licensed to Auragent Bioscience and that the company is working on bringing 'plasmonic-flours' COVID-19 testing to the market.

-This testing platform revolves around using the DNA probes that recognize COVID-19 and attached them to gold nanoparticles.
+This testing platform revolves around using DNA probes that recognize COVID-19 and attaches them to gold nanoparticles.

-In this study, researchers at the University of Maryland have developed a way to test COVID-19 by using Local Surface Plasmon Resonance (LSPR).
+New test may quickly, accurately detect novel coronavirus: Study - Deccan ChronicleResearchers at the University of Maryland have developed a way to test COVID-19 using Local Surface Plasmon Resonance (LSPR).

-In the research, they bind COVID-19 gene receptors to the gold nanoparticles, when viral RNA are introduced to the gene receptors the test changes color, confirming the presence of the virus.
+In the research, scientists attach COVID-19 gene receptors to gold nanoparticles.
+When viral RNA is introduced to these gene receptors, the test changes color, confirming the presence of the virus.

-If the RNA was not present in the test the gold nanoparticle test would not change color.
+If the RNA isn't present in the test, the gold nanoparticle test wouldn't change color.

 The University of Maryland lead researcher stated the following about the early results of the study: